 Jekyll Island, Georgia

 Jekyll Island is located off the coast of Georgia, in Glynn County.
 It’s one of the Golden Isles of the Georgia barrier islands.
-The island is owned by the State of Georgia and run by a self-sustaining, self-governing body.
+The State of Georgia owns the island.
+And it’s managed by a self-sustaining, self-governing body.
 There are miles of picturesque wide-open beaches, marshes, and live oaks draped in Spanish moss to explore.

 Located on the north end of Jekyll Island, Driftwood Beach marvels visitors with its beautiful driftwood.
 The famous trees resemble a scene from another world.
-It is consistently voted as one of America’s Ten Most Romantic Beaches.
+It consistently ranks as one of America’s Ten Most Romantic Beaches.

 The Jekyll Island Club Resort is a wonderful place to stay during a getaway.
 It offers Victorian charm with modern conveniences in the center of the Historic District.
 Guests can enjoy on site-restaurants, bars, bicycle rentals, a swimming pool, history tours, croquet, beach services and more.
 Enjoy a meal in their beautiful Grand Dining Room, in the resort’s Victorian clubhouse.
 The Historic District bike trail, part of a 24.8 miles system of bike trails across Jekyll Island, is adjacent to the property.

 You can spend a lot of time exploring the barrier islands of Georgia.
 Nearby St. Simons Island as well as Tybee Island, near Savannah, also make excellent vacation spots.
 The islands are a relaxing reprieve during an I-95 road trip.